-However, before we get to our Barcelona itinerary we just wanted to remind you to purchase travel insurance.
-You never know what will happen and trust us, you do not want to get stuck with thousands of dollars in medical bills.
+However, before we get to our Barcelona itinerary, we just wanted to remind you to purchase travel insurance.
+You never know what will happen and, trust us, you do not want to get stuck with thousands of dollars in medical bills.
 As a wise man once said, “If you can’t afford travel insurance, you can’t afford to travel.”
 So don’t leave home without it.
-We recommend World Nomads.

 Now that you’re properly prepared for your trip, let’s jump to all the goodies inside this Barcelona travel itinerary.
 Here we’ll take you through exactly what to see in Barcelona in 3 days so you don’t miss a thing.

 We’ll start our visit to Barcelona by getting a feel for a few neighborhoods in the center of the city, stopping along the way at some of the best sights Barcelona has to offer.

 Even though you’ll be seeing many of his gorgeous buildings during your visit, it doesn’t hurt to start your sightseeing with some special Gaudi architecture.
 Many of Barcelona’s most interesting and iconic buildings, such as Casa Batllo and Casa Mila, were designed by local architect Antoni Gaudi.
 Found a few blocks apart in the midst of Eixample, these two landmarks are more like works of art than buildings.
 Both can be visited inside, and Casa Mila also offers visitors superb city views.
 Admission tickets to Casa Mila can be bought here.